Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • Inventory management in QuickBooks involves tracking stock levels, purchases, and sales.

-• You create items for products, set up inventory quantities, and record purchases and sales transactions.
+• Can create items for products, set up inventory quantities, and record purchases and sales transactions.

 • Features like inventory reports help monitor stock levels and value.

-• You can adjust inventory for shrinkage, damage, or theft.
+• Adjust inventory for shrinkage, damage, or theft.

 33. What is the purpose of the Memorized Transactions feature in QuickBooks?